Facilities

 Epitaxial Synthesis

 Molecular beam epitaxy is the most advanced thin film synthesis technique for the growth of single-crystalline thin films with the highest purity and atomically precise control of the thickness and composition.
-The quantum materials group employs MBE synthesis of transition metal oxides and chalcogenides as well as conventional group III-V semiconductors.
-It also employs pulsed laser deposition (or ‘laser MBE’) of complex oxide materials that are very difficult to grow via thermal MBE.
-The oxide MBE apparatus is an IAMM core facility.
+The quantum materials group employs molecular beam epitaxy synthesis of transition metal oxides and chalcogenides as well as conventional group III-V semiconductors.
+It also employs pulsed laser deposition, or “laser molecular beam epitaxy,” of complex oxide materials that are very difficult to grow via thermal molecular beam epitaxy.
+The oxide molecular beam epitaxy apparatus is an IAMM core facility.

 Principal Investigators